 We are a nationally accredited volunteer centre and the needs and rights of both local people and our volunteers are at the heart of everything we do.
 We are committed to developing solutions that can be delivered through effective voluntary action and partnership working.

 Over the last 20 year The Bureau has grown and evolved, in line with the changing needs and wants of local people.
 We have moved on from being ‘just’ a volunteer centre and now offer a range of different services including:

-- Community Companions – helping people who need a bit of extra support with practical day-to-day services.
+- Practical and Social Support – helping people who need a bit of extra support with practical day-to-day services.
 This helps people look after their health, stay active and live independently within their local community.

 - Volunteering – ongoing support to help people find the right formal or one-off volunteering opportunities that match their interests, skills and time.

 - Economic Wellbeing – help for people to move into paid employment through skills development, volunteering placements and pre-employment support.